fgauna12/fgauna12.github.io/_posts/2020-03-25-passing-variables-between-jobs-for-azure-devops-pipelines.md

   someName: someValue
 ```

-But, what if you want to make the value a result from a task that runs?
+But, what if you want to create this variable using data from a task?
 For example, you want to dynamically provision Azure resources using a Terraform or ARM Template task.
-Then, you also want to set pipeline variables to represent the names of the resources.
+Then, you also want to set pipeline variables to represent the names of the resources so that you can deploy to that infrastructure.

 You can set a dynamic pipeline variable by writing to the host console.